You can use this packet of forms only if:

 WARNING: By signing your name you are telling the Court that you are telling the truth and that you are making your request in good faith.
 If you are not telling the truth or if you are misleading the Court or if you are serving or filing this document for an improper purpose, the Court could find you in contempt or you may be prosecuted for perjury.

-Step 3: Proceed to the North Dakota Child Support Calculator at http://www.ndcourts.com/chldspt
+Step 3: Proceed to the Child Support Guidelines Calculator at http://www.nd.gov/dhs/services/childsupport/docs/guidelines-calculator.pdf

-Step 3a: Read and follow the instructions on the North Dakota Child Support Calculator (The Calculator) carefully.
+Step 3a: Read and follow the instructions on the Child Support Guidelines Calculator (The Calculator) carefully.
 When you are ready to begin, click "Start Calculation".
-Select the type of calculation you want to make.
-Choose from the following options:

-Make your selection and proceed to the next screen following the instructions of the calculator as they apply to your situation.
-When you have finished, print a copy of this summary page and attach it to the document entitled Motion, Brief and Notice of Motion for Review and Amendment of Child Support.
+Proceed through the screens following the instructions of the calculator as they apply to your situation.
+When you have finished, print a copy the worksheet and any schedules and them attach it to the document entitled Motion, Brief and Notice of Motion for Review and Amendment of Child Support.

 Return to the Motion (Form 1) and continue filling out forms